10 Mop Like Dogs – Dogs That Look Like a Mop

 The Spanish Water Dog is a very intelligent breed.
 They are also a working dog and this means they love to have a purpose.
 In particular, they are happiest when they are active.
 This makes them great for working on a farm or even taking part in dog agility.
 In order to have a happy pooch, it is best to socialize your canine from a young age.
 This includes with people outside your household, as well as other dogs and animals.
 This canine is best suited for active families that are able to provide this breed with the exercise they need.
 Just as their name suggests, the Spanish Water Dog loves to swim and be taken on new adventures to explore.

 Next up is the Puli.
 This mop pooch is also from Hungary like the Komondor and has similar cords that mean they have a warm and weather resistant coat.
-Again, they look like they have dreadlocks and this is going to make sure they can withstand all types of weather outdoors.
+Again, These Hungarian sheepdogs look like they have dreadlocks and this is going to make sure they can withstand all types of weather outdoors.
 It can actually take around four years for their coat to be fully grown in.
 This pup definitely looks like a mop, right?

 The dreadlocks are quite thin, which means that you do need to help them maintain their coat.
 This is going to prevent matting that becomes uncomfortable for your pup.
 This canine was originally used as a herding dog.
 This means they are energetic and love to have a job.
 They are also confident and have high intelligence.
 In particular, they are a good dog breed to have around children.
 They often act as babysitters and they are sensitive.
 Indeed, this is why a Puli can be used as a therapy dog.
 Since they are intelligent and confident, they will benefit from training at an early age.
 This is going to ensure they learn manners and know that you are the boss.
 In addition, training sessions can help to provide them with the mental stimulation they need.
 Just make sure that you change it up; they do not enjoy repetitive tasks.